Shana Siegel, experienced Criminal Defense, Estate Planning attorney in Montclair, NJ with 10 reviews

 2

-Passionate advocate for clients, especially the elderly and vulnerable
+Advocates passionately for elderly and vulnerable clients

 “Without Shana's empathy and passion, to fight for the justice my mom so deserved, I truly do not think there would have been such an 'amazing' outcome.”